KimmoValkonen/lecture5/activity1/README.md

 ## Task 4: Individual (at home)

 - What are the pros/cons of recursive over iterative Programming?
+  # Vastaus:
+  + Se on helpompi kirjoittaa ja ymmärtää
+  - Voi hävitä suorituskyvyssä

 - Difference between recursion and induction.
+1. Recursion is the process in which a function is called again and again until some base condition is met.
+Induction is the way of proving a mathematical statement.
+2. Recursion is the way of defining in a repetitive manner.
+Induction is the way of proving.
+3. Recursion starts from nth term till the base case.
+Induction starts from the initial till (n+1)th term.
+4.
+Recursion has two components:
+Base condition
+Recursive step.

+Induction has two steps:
+Base step
+Inductive step
+5. Recursion: We backtrack at each step to replace the previous values with the answers using the function.
+Induction: We just prove that the statement is true for n=1.
+Then we assume that n = k is true.
+Then we prove for n=k+1.
+6. Recursion: No assumptions are made.
+Induction: The assumption is made for n= k
+7. Recursive function is always called to find successive terms.
+Induction: Here statements or theorems are proved and no terms are found.
+8. Recursive function can lead to infinity if no base condition is given.
+Induction: There is no concept of infinity.

 > Refer to the [links](#links) section below.